Q&A

 While each company situation is unique, we look for businesses that are well positioned within their market and have reasonable growth opportunities.
 If a company fits our investment criteria and ownership is committed to a transaction, we are prepared to provide feedback and move forward quickly.

 A recapitalization (recap) may be thought of as a partial sale.
 It is the simultaneous restructuring of a company’s capital structure and equity ownership, often facilitated by a private equity firm like Bel Air Growth Partners.
-Recaps are a great means for owner-managers to generate significant cash liquidity, ongoing ownership and retained operational control of their firm.

 Each deal is tailored to the transaction and needs of the business.
 Most will include a combination of lower cost bank debt along with equity and subordinated debt, seller debt or occasionally earn-outs.
-We take a conservative approach towards capital structure to ensure adequate funding for growth initiatives and inevitable shortfalls.

 It’s important for sellers to consider various buyer types.
 A strategic buyer may be able to offer the highest price, while the right private equity buyer will preserve a company's legacy and provide ownership opportunities and operating autonomy for management.